Campus radio: Canada

+Colombia

+There are 72 university radio stations in Colombia, which belong to 55 universities.
+They are associated in the University Radio Network of Colombia, RRUC, a goodwill association, created on September 19, 2003 in Bucaramanga, within the framework of the First National Meeting of Citizen and University Radio convened by the Ministries of Education, Culture and Communications.

+By mode of transmission, there are 9 stations in AM, 38 in FM and 25 on line.
+The 55 universities are geographically located in 20 capital cities and 11 municipalities in Colombia.

 Denmark

 There are five student radio stations in Denmark related to the largest universities in Denmark.

 Only the town of Roskilde has a university and no permanent radio, but every year the five existing student radio stations work together in producing 10 days of radio on the Roskilde festival.

 The project is a cooperation between all the student radios organized by the cooperation organization called DDS and could be considered a temporary radio station.

 The five student radio stations in Denmark are listed below with the city they relate to in Denmark.